NilFoundation/dbms-python/docs/auth.rst

 **Example:**

 .. testcode::
-    from arango import ArangoClient
+    from dbms import DbmsClient

-    # Initialize the ArangoDB client.
+    # Initialize the DbmsDB client.
-    client = ArangoClient()
+    client = DbmsClient()

     # Connect to "test" database as root user using JWT.
     db = client.db(